 The Capital One® Quicksilver® Cash Rewards Credit Card offers a no-annual-fee card with a chance to earn $100 in cash rewards by spending just $500 in the first 3 months.
 With this card, Capital One also offers an additional 1.5 percent cash back on every purchase, with no limit on how much you can earn.

-If transferring a balance is important for you, you’ll want to apply for the Capital One®Quicksilver® Cash Rewards Credit Card sooner than later.
-That’s because the 0 percent APR on purchases and balance transfers ends January, 2017.
+If transferring a balance is important for you, you’ll appreciate the nine months of 0 percent APR on purchases and balance transfers.

 Who Should Get the Blue Cash Everyday® Card?

 We like Blue Cash Everyday® Card from American Express as a go-to credit card when you make purchases as part of your regular, weekly errands.
 Filling up at the pump, buying groceries for the week and picking up some new pieces of wardrobe are the sorts of purchases that rack your points up quickly.